Communications-based train control: Projects

 CBTC technology has been (and is being) successfully implemented for a variety of applications as shown in the figure below (mid 2011).
-They range from some implementations with short track, limited numbers of vehicles and few operating modes (such as the airport APMs in San Francisco or Washington), to complex overlays on existing railway networks carrying more than a million passengers each day and with more than 100 trains (such as lines 1 and 6 in Madrid Metro, line 3 in Shenzhen Metro, some lines in Paris Metro, New York City Subway and Beijing Subway, or the Sub-Surface network in London Underground).
+They range from some implementations with short track, limited numbers of vehicles and few operating modes (such as the airport APMs in Heathrow or Gatwick), to complex overlays on existing railway networks carrying more than a million passengers each day and with more than 100 trains (such as London Underground Jubilee Line and Northern Line, MTR Tuen Ma Line, Klang Valley Mass Rapid Transit Kajang Line and Putrajaya Line).

 Despite the difficulty, the table below tries to summarize and reference the main radio-based CBTC systems deployed around the world as well as those ongoing projects being developed.
 Besides, the table distinguishes between the implementations performed over existing and operative systems (brownfield) and those undertaken on completely new lines (Greenfield).